Alison Rose Batchelder

 Professional statement

-Dr. Alison is a highly skilled and experienced clinical psychologist.
+Dr. Alison Batchelder is a highly skilled and experienced Clinical Psychologist.
 She specializes in helping individuals improve their mental well-being.
 She received her PhD in Clinical Psychology from Palo Alto University and received additional training from institutions such as Stanford University.
 She holds a certification in SCIP (Self-Compassion in Psychotherapy) which has deepened her understanding of self-compassion and its impact on mental health.

 She has a special interest in helping individuals struggling with imposter syndrome and is one of the few researchers to have done her dissertation on the imposter phenomenon and self-compassion.
 She has extensive experience in working with individuals who struggle with feelings of inadequacy and imposter syndrome, and is committed to helping them overcome these challenges and build self-confidence.